Wondering how you can be SunSmart? The following questions and answers will help!

 Yes.
 Sunburn is caused by ultraviolet (UV) radiation that cannot be felt.
 The temperature, or heating effect, is caused by the sun’s infrared radiation and not by UV radiation.
 Temperature and UV radiation levels are not related.

-Usually no except when you are at high altitudes or in snow.
+Usually no - except when you are at high altitudes or in snow.
 At higher altitudes there is less atmosphere to filter ultraviolet radiation.
 Snow is highly reflective and increases the risk of burning.
-Exposed skin needs to be well protected by sunscreen.
+Exposed skin needs to be well protected by sunscreen and clothes.